Yesidh/holbertonschool-higher_level_programming/0x02-python-import_modules/README.md

 # :colombia: Python - import & modules
 ## Examples

+print the numbers of and list of its arguments:
+-./2-args.py Hello Holberton School 98 Battery street
+ 6 arguments:
+ 1: Hello
+ 2: Holberton
+ 3: School
+ 4: 98
+ 5: Battery
+ 6: street

 ## Prerequisites
 8 lecture hours about import and modules in phyton
 ## Installing